GamesCreed

 Unfortunately, the saving system is fairly obtuse.
 Only one campaign can run at a time, and creating a new profile will wipe all past progress, but oddly, it will create a “Past Journey” GameCrossRun.sav file that cannot be deleted.
 However, it is possible to manually save and toggle on autosaves.
 You also always automatically save when quitting.

-But saves cannot be specifically named in Last Train Home, only gaining the title of where the Legion is located.
+But, saves cannot be specifically named in Last Train Home, only gaining the title of where the Legion is located.
 You also cannot delete saves in-game and have to find the files on your hard drive.
-This results in tons of clutter and utter confusion of what save is which.
-It is likely Ashborne Games intended there to be only a single save but backed out of the idea, creating a large amount of wasted space.
+This results in tons of clutter and utter confusion about what saves is what.
+It is likely that Ashborne Games intended there to be only a single save but backed out of the idea, creating a large amount of wasted space.

 Last Train Home, PC, Review, Screenshots, Gameplay, GamesCreed